k3sero/k3sero.github.io/_posts/2025-04-14-Crypto-Roses-Game-THCON2025.md

 "Congratulation on accessing our target's computer.

-He seems to have a background task that interracts with a remote host through a socket.
+He seems to have a background task that interacts with a remote host through a socket.
 Spawn the docker below to get access to it.
 Find out if we can exfiltrate information from this !

 (Don't forget to use the link you get with NeoPrivesc)